jonfossheim/mtgsomething/README.md

 I will not be covering styling in this project - I want you to style this using any method of your choosing.

+Here is what we want to achieve.

+- We want to render a list of cards returned from the api.

+- We want to be able to click each card and be sent to a page that performs a fetch specifically for that card.

+- We want a reactive UI that changes based on data provided by the API.

 ## Project setup

 Create your new project call it whatever you want.